CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 ![image](/images/138.PNG)

-`Normal` is the recommended setting unless it creates particularly hard to remove sections with print trapped between support on all sides
+`Normal` is the recommended setting unless it creates particularly hard to remove sections with print trapped between support on all sides.

 ##### Placement

-Placement designates where supports generate, and gives two options, `Everywhere` and `Touching Buildplate`
+Placement designates where supports generate, and gives two options, `Everywhere` and `Touching Buildplate`.

 `Everywhere` means any overhang will be supported, no matter where on the print it is.

-`Touching Buildplate` will only support overhangs over the buildplate, and overhangs that have other bits of object below will not generate support
+`Touching Buildplate` will only support overhangs over the buildplate, and overhangs that have other bits of object below will not generate support.

 It is recommended to use `Everywhere` when overhangs are present.